Okapi-Oriented-Programming/2025-OOPL/Proposal/112590038-112590039/Proposal.md

     left, the game is over.

 Timeline:
 Week 1 : Concept & Design.
-Sketch the game story and the overall game design.
-Week 2 : Design project setup and game structure.
+Sketch the game story and the overall game design./n Week 2 : Design project setup and game structure.
 Week 3 : Put towers into the map and test.
 Week 4 : Design enemy path.